 Speaking of picking out that next ride…

-One of the drawbacks of Disney Genie Plus is that you cannot modify your Lightning Lane selection.
+Until recently, one of the drawbacks of Disney Genie Plus was that you could not modify your Lightning Lane selection.

-If you want to change it, you have to cancel it and make a new one.
+If you wanted to change it, you had to cancel it and make a new one.